Drum and bass: Live performance

 Drum and bass exhibits a full frequency response which can sometimes only be fully appreciated on sound systems which can handle very low frequencies, including sub-bass frequencies that are often felt more than heard.
 As befits its name, the bass element of the music is particularly pronounced, with the comparatively sparse arrangements of drum and bass tracks allowing room for basslines that are deeper than most other forms of dance music.
+Drum and bass tracks are meticulously designed to create a hard-hitting emotional impact, with the drums complementing the bass to deliver a pulsating, powerful experience.
 Consequently, drum and bass parties are often advertised as featuring uncommonly loud and bass-heavy sound systems.

-There are however many albums specifically designed for personal listening.
+However, there are many albums specifically designed for personal listening.
 The DJ mix is a particularly popular form of release, with a popular DJ or producer mixing live, or on a computer, a variety of tracks for personal listening.
 Additionally, there are many albums containing unmixed tracks, suited for home or car listening.

 DJ performance

 Although this practice has declined in popularity, DJs are often accompanied by one or more MCs, drawing on the genre's roots in hip hop and reggae/ragga.

 MCs do not generally receive the same level of recognition as producer/DJs, and some events are specifically marketed as being MC-free.
-There are relatively few well-known drum and bass MCs, mainly based in London and Bristol, including Stevie Hyper D (deceased), the Ragga Twins, Dynamite MC, Skibadee(deceased) and MC Tali.
+There are relatively few well-known drum and bass MCs, mainly based in London and Bristol, including Stevie Hyper D (deceased), MC Conrad (deceased), the Ragga Twins, Dynamite MC, MC Skibadee (deceased) and MC Tali.